 Each TrustBox comes with features and configuration options that you can find by navigating to Integrations > Show off your reviews, then clicking the See TrustBoxes button.

-This article will provide you with a general overview of how the TrustBox configuration works.
-For those who have built their website using an eCommerce platform or CMS, please see the instructions provided at the end of this article.
+For websites built using an eCommerce platform or CMS, please see the instructions at the end of this article.

 1. Choose your reviews

-- Your latest reviews displays your most recent reviews in reverse chronological order (newest first).
+- Your latest reviews: Display your recent reviews in reverse chronological order, starting with your most recent review.

-- Your reviews by star rating displays the star ratings you have selected (e.g. 3 stars, 4 stars and 5 stars) in reverse chronological order.
+- Your reviews by star rating: Display star ratings that you select, e.g., 3 stars, 4 stars and 5 stars, in reverse chronological order.

-- Target your reviews.
-You can customize your TrustBox for a specific target audience by tagging your reviews.
-You select one tag at a time, for one TrustBox at a time.
-This means you can have several customized TrustBoxes for several audiences.
-It is also possible to specify what stars you’d like displayed in your Targeted TrustBox.
-For example, you can choose to display reviews that are tagged with “customer service” and that only have 5 star ratings.
-Read Targeted TrustBox and Review Tagging for more details about implementation.
+- Your tagged reviews: Customize your TrustBox for a specific target audience by tagging your reviews.
+Select one tag per TrustBox to create customized TrustBoxes for several audiences.
+You may even specify what stars you’d like displayed in your Targeted TrustBox.
+For example, you can display reviews that are tagged “customer service” with only 5-star ratings.
+Read Targeted TrustBox and Tagging and pre-tagging service reviews for more details.